SebasYa/DollarBlue/README.md

     - The app automatically fetches the latest rates on startup.
 You can manually refresh the rates by pulling down the list.

 3. **Currency Conversion**:
     - Use the built-in calculator to convert between pesos and dollars.
-Enter the amount and use the conversion button to get the result.
+Enter the amount and the result will update in real-time.
+Use the toggle button to switch between entering dollars and getting pesos or entering pesos and getting dollars.

 ## Contribution